TheLancashireman/davros/davroska/README.md

 * tested on a raspberry pi zero - uart and timer interrupts working.
 MMU and caches enabled
 * tested on a raspberry pi 3 (aarch64) - uart and timer interrupts working.
 MMU and caches enabled
-* tested on a "blue pill" (STM32, Cortex-M) - uart and timer interrupts working.
+* tested on a "blue pill" (STM32, cortex-m3) - uart and timer interrupts working.
+* tested on a raspberry pi pico (RP2040, cortex-m0+) - uart and timer interrupts working.

-Note: the kernel only runs on one core of the pi3.
-I'm using this kernel in a real project.
+Note: the kernel only runs on one core of multi-core hardware.
+I'm using this kernel on a pi3 in a real project.

 ## Quick user's guide